MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-communicate-with-ews-by-using-the-ews-managed-api.md

 ---
-title: "How to Communicate with EWS by using the EWS Managed API"
+title: "Communicate with EWS by using the EWS Managed API"
 manager: sethgros
 ms.date: 9/17/2015
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: d1b78293-da02-413a-875c-681e99146af3
 description: "Find information about how to use the EWS Managed API to communicate with EWS in Exchange."
 ---

-# How to: Communicate with EWS by using the EWS Managed API
+# Communicate with EWS by using the EWS Managed API

 Find information about how to use the EWS Managed API to communicate with EWS in Exchange.